-Industry Experience Understanding of the sectors in which Oliver's operates Strategy Ability to identify and critically assess strategic opportunities and threats to the organization.
-Develop strategies in context to our policies and business objectives Remuneration Risk Management Ability to review and make recommendations regarding remuneration structures, including equity incentives Identify and monitor key risks to the organisation related to each key area of operations Legal and Governance Senior executive experience Ability to review legal, regulatory and governance developments and impact on Oliver's Experience in evaluating performance of senior management, and oversee strategic human capital planning Marketing Social media Understanding of key marketing principles and experience in development and implementing marketing strategies Understanding of role of social media and experience in developing and reviewing social media strategies Financial and Audit Interpersonal skills Experience in accounting and finance to analyse statements, assess financial viability, contribute to financial planning, oversee budgets, oversee funding arrangements leadershipethics and integritycontribution
+Industry Experience Understanding of the sectors in which the Company operates Strategy Ability to identify and critically assess strategic opportunities and threats to the organization.
+Develop strategies in context to our policies and business objectives Remuneration Ability to review and make recommendations regarding remuneration structures, including equity incentives Risk Management Identify and monitor key risks to the organisation related to each key area of operations Legal and Governance Ability to review legal, regulatory and governance developments and impact on the Company Senior executive experience Experience in evaluating performance of senior management, and oversee strategic human capital planning Marketing Social media

+Understanding of key marketing principles and experience in development and implementing marketing strategies Understanding of role of social media and experience in developing and reviewing social media strategies

+Financial and Audit Interpersonal skills

+Experience in accounting and finance to analyse statements, assess financial viability, contribute to financial planning, oversee budgets, oversee funding arrangements leadership ethics and integrity contribution

+Other

+Diversity

-Other DiversityPrevious Board experience
+Previous Board experience

-The Board will continue to monitor and update the skills matrix at least annually to ensure that as Oliver's develops the Board comprises the appropriate mix of skills and experience.
+The Board will continue to monitor and update the skills matrix at least annually to ensure that as the Company develops the Board comprises the appropriate mix of skills and experience.